Shiby-Mathew/SocialNetwork-API/README.md

 ## Description

 ```
-This is a backend appliction to built an API for a social network web application where users can share their
+This is a backend appliction to built an API for a social network web application where users can share
-thoughts, react to friends’ thoughts, and create a friend list.
-Technolgies used are Express.js for rotuing,
+their thoughts, react to friends’ thoughts, and create a friend list.
+Technolgies used are Express.js
-MongoDB database and the Mongoose ODM.
-MongoDB is a popular choice for many social networks due to its speed
+for rotuing,MongoDB database and the Mongoose ODM.
+MongoDB is a popular choice for many social networks
-with large amounts of data and flexibility with unstructured data.
-For date format used moment.js package.
+due to its speedwith large amounts of data and flexibility with unstructured data.
+For date format used
-This is only a backend application tested in Insomnia.
+moment.js package.
+All API routes of this backend application tested in Insomnia.

 ```